-In fact, one of the most wonderful discoveries I have made during those years is that this method is not only useful for homeopathic remedies, but for “aggravations” from ANY SUBSTANCE (including toxins and allergens) as well.
+In fact, one of the most wonderful discoveries I have made during those years is that this method is not only useful for homeopathic remedies, but for “aggravations” from ANY SUBSTANCE (including toxins, drugs and allergens) as well.

 Let’s just clarify that the patient is standing at the sink with the cold water running.
-He has a large cup of water (I would suggest a disposable cup, don’t use the good glassware for remedies, everything should be disposable!)
+He has a medium-to-large cup of water (I would suggest a disposable cup, Diane, don’t tell people to use the good glassware for remedies, everything should be disposable!)

-So, again, to be clear, you’re standing at the sink, cold water on; fill up a paper or plastic cup with water, drop in a remedy pellet, dump out the cup, refill, dump out, refill…. stop somewhere and take a sip!
-It could be the 6th cup, it could be the 12th cup or the 10th cup, pick one, probably any one of them will work.
+So, again, to be clear, you’re standing at the sink, cold water on; fill up a paper or plastic cup with water, drop in a remedy pellet, dump out the cup, refill with running water, dump out, refill, dump out, refill …. stop somewhere and take a small sip!
+It could be the 6th cup, it could be the 12th cup or the 10th cup, pick one, probably any one of those will stop the aggravation!

-Diane, what if you aggravated on a water potency?
+Diane, what if you aggravated on a liquid potency?

 If the remedy is in powder form, put a tiny amount – less than 1/8 tsp of the powder into the cup of water.
-The idea is to put a tiny amount of the substance into a large amount of water with some kind of succussion to make a homeopathic remedy.
-The rush of the water acts as a succussion.
+The idea is to put a tiny amount of the substance into a large amount of water, dump out and refill a number of times, then take a sip.

 I tell people to “turn the tap on full blast”–but not so much of a blast that you get water all over the place.
-When they are making an antidote in this way, as the force of the water coming into the cup “succusses” the substance while the continued refilling of the cup dilutes the substance.
-As you know Elaine, to make a homeopathic remedy, you must dilute and succuss.
+When they are making an antidote in this way, the force of the water coming into the cup “succusses” the substance while the continued refilling of the cup dilutes the substance.
+As you know Elaine, to make a homeopathic remedy, you have to dilute and succuss.

-Now, the best way to decide how many times to dump and refill the cup is by muscle testing.
-Otherwise, you must guess at how many cups you need.
-You could try the 6th, the 12th or 16th cup, etc. If you can’t do muscle testing, just take one dose and see what happens, wait an hour, and then decide if another dose should be taken.
+Now, the best way to decide how many times to dump and refill the cup is by muscle testing!
+Otherwise, you must just guess at how many cups you need to go to.
+You could try the 6th, the 12th or 24th cup, etc. If you can’t do muscle testing, just take one dose and see what happens, wait an hour, and then decide if another dose should be taken.
 We can’t know these things in advance and every person is different.

-I hasten to add that 99% of the time, the remedy is antidoted after one sip, but give it an hour.
+I hasten to add that 99% of the time, the remedy is antidoted after one sip, but give it an hour at least.

-If nothing happens after the first sip, you may want to double the number of cups used to dilute the remedy and try again.
-For example, if you have diluted it to the 6th cup and nothing happened after an hour, try the 12th cup and then the 24th etc. I usually wait at least 1 hour before diluting the remedy again in this way.
+If nothing happens after an hour, you might want to double the number of cups and try again.
+For example, if you have antidoted in the 6th cup and nothing happened after an hour, try going to the 12th cup.
+I usually wait at least 1 hour before diluting the remedy again in this way.

-This method also works if you have eaten something that you are reacting to.
+This method also works if you have eaten something that you are reacting badly to.